 Note: For availability, rates, and information on using SIM services, contact your SIM card vendor (network operator, service provider or other vendor).

-Press G and select Contacts $\rightarrow$ Options $\rightarrow$ SIM contacts $\rightarrow$ SIM directory to see the names and numbers stored on the SIM card.
-In SIM directory you can add, edit, or copy numbers to Contacts, and you can make calls.
+Press (y), and select Contacts > Options > SIM contacts > SIM directory to see the names and numbers stored on the SIM card.
+In the SIM directory you can add, edit, or copy numbers to contacts, and you can make calls.